Grab Your Step-By-Step CTV Advertising Playbook Today!

 Strategus pushed TV advertising into a new frontier by delivering the first programmatic CTV ad in 2015.
 The campaign, which targeted consumers already in the market to buy a car, served ads for an auto agency that still partners with Strategus today.

-The beauty of CTV advertising lies therein: Rather than broadcasting expensive and irrelevant commercials to countless viewers, programmatic CTV allows businesses to reach likely buyers with sophisticated campaigns.
+The beauty of CTV advertising lies in its precision: Rather than broadcasting expensive and irrelevant commercials to countless viewers, programmatic CTV allows businesses to reach likely buyers with sophisticated campaigns.

 Take it from our EVP of Innovation & Strategy and Co-founder Joel Cox: